exercism/csharp/exercises/concept/numbers/.docs/instructions.md

 ### 1. Calculate the production rate per hour

-Implement the `AssemblyLine.ProductionRatePerHour()` method to calculate the assembly line's production rate per hour, taking into account its success rate:
+Implement the (_static_) `AssemblyLine.ProductionRatePerHour()` method to calculate the assembly line's production rate per hour, taking into account its success rate:

 ```csharp
 AssemblyLine.ProductionRatePerHour(6)